insolar/insolar/docs/source/architecture.rst

 Ledger
 ~~~~~~

 Ledger is a common term for distributed storage, a network of nodes that store data.
-In the Insolar Platform, ledger is a distributed key-value storage.

 As described in the :ref:`static roles section <static_roles>`, material nodes are responsible for storing data and providing it on requests for :ref:`virtual nodes <virtual>`.
 Virtual nodes create and sign new information and pass it to material nodes to store.
 So, material nodes do not create or modify information (:term:`objects <object>`) with the exception of specifically defined meta data.